dib-lab/2020-paper-sourmash-gather/manuscript.md

 done on only the new genomes (Column XYZ of Table ZZZ), while the actual calculation of the minimum set cover must be redone.

-With our implementation of min-set-cov on top of _Scaled MinHash_, there is a loss of resolution for very closely related genomes, because distinct hashes will not be chosen for them.
+Our implementation of min-set-cov on top of _Scaled MinHash_ means that there is a loss of resolution when choosing between very closely related genomes, because distinct hashes will not be chosen for them.
 However, other data structures can be easily used for min-set-cov: any data structure supporting both the _containment_ $C(A, B) =
 \frac{\vert A \cap B \vert }{\vert A \vert}$ and _remove elements_